Twitter introduces pre-roll ads to Periscope videos

 The company has already been rolling out ways for advertisers to create custom campaigns around live Periscope video, but a standard pre-roll ad should be the most straightforward option.
 That means it’ll probably be used by wider range of publishers, creators and advertisers than what we’ve seen so far.“For creators and publishers that use Periscope to go live on Twitter every day, these pre-roll ads present a new way to monetize their video content,” Folgner writes.
 “For marketers, they have a new source of video advertising beyond what was previously available, including ads during live streaming programs, Promoted Tweets with Periscope video, and custom Amplify campaigns with live content from influential creators.”

-Twitter says it will making Periscope pre-rolls broadly available to advertisers over the next few months.
+Twitter says it will be making Periscope pre-rolls broadly available to advertisers over the next few months.

 This is a crucial time for Twitter’s ad business.
 Despite all the attention around the U.S. presidential campaign (and Donald Trump’s Twitter account) ad revenue seemed to stall at the end of 2016 — an issue that CEO Jack Dorsey addressed in the most recent earnings call, when he said, “2017 will be about simplifying and differentiating our revenue products.”